Lightning-AI/pytorch-lightning/docs/source-app/levels/basic/connect_lightning_components.rst

 ****************************
 What is a full stack AI app?
 ****************************
-A full stack AI app coordinates 2 or more `Lightning components <build_a_lightning_component.html>`_ together.
-We call this system of components interacting with each other a Lightning App.
+In the ML world, workflows coordinate multiple pieces of code working together.
+In Lightning, when we coordinate 2 or more `Lightning components <build_a_lightning_component.html>`_ working together, we instead call it a Lightning App.
+The difference will become more obvious when we introduce reactive workflows in the advanced section.

-In this guide, we'll coordinate 2 components together and explain how it works.
+For the time being, we'll go over how to coordinate 2 components together in a traditional workflow setting and explain how it works.

 .. note:: If you've used workflow tools for Python, this page describes conventional DAGs.
         In `level 5 <../intermediate/run_lightning_work_in_parallel.html>`_, we introduce reactive workflows that generalize beyond DAGs